ProfilePic

 There are also a variety of types of CDs offered through financial institutions.
 A regular CD has a fixed interest rate throughout its duration.
 Additionally, it imposes a fee if you withdraw money before the CD matures.
 However, there are more flexible CD options that you may also want to consider.

-A liquid CD will allow you to withdraw funds without paying an early withdrawal penalty.
-Also known as a "No Penalty" CD, the flexibility of withdrawing does come with a trade-off.
+A liquid CD allows you to withdraw funds without paying an early withdrawal penalty.
+Also known as a "No-Penalty" CD, the flexibility of withdrawing does come with a trade-off.

 Liquid CDs offer lower interest rates than traditional CDs, which lock you into a designated period.
 Be sure to review the details before investing in a liquid CD.
 There could be limitations on when you can pull the funds or how much you can withdraw.

-Step-Up CDs automatically schedule increases in the interest rate.
+Step-up CDs automatically schedule interest rate increases.
 The rate at which you open the CD does not lock you in.
 The increases will vary, potentially occurring every few months or once a year if it's a longer-term CD.

-Another type that's similar to a liquid CD is the bump-up CD.
-You have the same advantage of not being stuck with a lower interest rate since you first opened the CD.
+Another type similar to a liquid CD is the bump-up CD.
+It has the same advantage of not being stuck with a lower interest rate since you first opened the CD.

-The financial institution will switch to a higher interest rate with the existing account.
-This is assuming that the institution has offered a higher interest rate.
+The financial institution will switch to a higher interest rate with the existing account, assuming that the institution has offered one.
 Sometimes, you'll have to proactively inform the financial institution that you want the new rate applied for them to change it.

 Brokered CDs, sold through brokerage accounts, provide an additional choice.
 These CDs often offer better interest rates.
-You can buy brokered CDs from different banks and keep them in one place instead of opening accounts at various banks.
+Instead of opening accounts at various banks, you can buy brokered CDs from different banks and keep them in one place.
 Make sure that the banks you're considering are FDIC-insured.

-If you're ready to open a certificate of deposit, NASB offers high-interest rate CDs with low minimum opening requirements.
-Call us at 800-677-6272 to talk to one of our experts today.
-And for more information, check out our NASB Now video series, Understanding Certificates of Deposit.
+If you're ready to open a certificate of deposit, NASB offers high-interest-rate CDs with low minimum opening requirements.
+Call 800-677-6272 to speak with one of our experts today.
+For more information, check out our NASB Now video series, Understanding Certificates of Deposit.